paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

     subparagraph (A) shall be applied by increasing the dollar limit set forth therein by that portion of the excess contribution which was attributable to such information.
   For purposes of this paragraph, the amount allowable as a deduction under section 219 shall be computed without regard to section 219(g).

-(6) **11 See Amendment of Subsection (d)(6) note below.
-Transfer of account incident to divorce** — The transfer of an individual’s interest in an individual retirement account or an individual retirement annuity to his spouse or former spouse under a divorce or separation instrument described in subparagraph (A) of section 71(b)(2) is not to be considered a taxable transfer made by such individual notwithstanding any other provision of this subtitle, and such interest at the time of the transfer is to be treated as an individual retirement account of such spouse, and not of such individual.
+(6) **Transfer of account incident to divorce** — The transfer of an individual’s interest in an individual retirement account or an individual retirement annuity to his spouse or former spouse under a divorce or separation instrument described in clause (i) of section 121(d)(3)(C) is not to be considered a taxable transfer made by such individual notwithstanding any other provision of this subtitle, and such interest at the time of the transfer is to be treated as an individual retirement account of such spouse, and not of such individual.
 Thereafter such account or annuity for purposes of this subtitle is to be treated as maintained for the benefit of such spouse.

 (7) **Special rules for simplified employee pensions or simple retirement accounts**